VIES Uptime Monitor

 When a member state is unavailable, Avatcado returns cached results from the last 25 days (with meta.cached: true) so your application stays functional.
 If no cached data exists, you receive a clear 503 error with a machine-readable error code.
 Avatcado never silently fails or returns incorrect data.

-Avatcado uses a multi-layer reliability strategy: automatic retries with jittered backoff, 25-day response caching, per-country circuit breakers, and transparent error reporting.
+Avatcado uses a multi-layer reliability strategy: fault-code-aware automatic retries with jitter, 25-day response caching with stale cache fallback, and transparent error reporting.
 Your integration stays up even when individual member states go down.

 This page refreshes every 5 minutes with data from real production traffic through Avatcado.
 The 'recent status' indicator reflects the last 15 minutes of activity.
-All metrics are calculated from actual upstream calls to VIES and HMRC.
+All metrics are calculated from actual upstream calls to VIES, HMRC, and the Swiss, Norwegian, and Australian registries.

 VIES (VAT Information Exchange System) validates VAT numbers for all 27 EU member states plus Northern Ireland.
 HMRC validates UK VAT numbers separately since Brexit.
 Avatcado provides a single endpoint that automatically routes to the correct service based on the VAT number prefix, so you don't need to integrate both services.